Ultimate Guide On Social Media Marketing for Small Business Owners

 Want your small business to outperform with extensive brand awareness and a lasting connection with your target audience?
 Take a look at this incredible guide to making social media easy for small businesses, and get inspired!

 There are multiple social media platforms with different followings and usage across the globe.
 You don’t have to build an active presence across all those platforms.
-The tip of the day is – only activate your business on social platforms that are integral to your target audience.
+The tip of the day is to only activate your business on social platforms that are integral to your target audience.

 There are several ways you can determine which platforms your target audience is active on the most, with competition analysis and customer survey being on top of the list.

-However, if you’re running a small business – we can even give you a list of the top five social platforms that are most important.
+However, if you’re running a small business, we can even give you a list of the top five social platforms that are most important.
 They include:

 • Facebook